 - Any long-term illness can impair relationships, education and career goals, and affect a person’s mental health.

 With all of these conditions, there are no blood or other laboratory tests to confirm a diagnosis.
-These conditions are diagnosed according to the particular group of symptoms described by the patient.
+They are diagnosed based on symptoms described by the patient and medical assessment.

 Each person with a CCD will experience their disease in a unique way, with symptoms that may or may not exactly match the most common descriptions.
 The most helpful approach to treatment will identify patients’ needs according to their symptoms and day to day functionality.